Inner Models from Extended Logics: Part 2: Club determinacy

-There are several results in \cite{MR556893} suggesting that club determined structures have a `better' model theory than arbitrary structures\footnote{In \cite{MR556893} the name ``finitely determinate" is used.}.
+There are several results in \cite{MR556893} suggesting that club determined structures have a `better' model theory than arbitrary structures.
 For a start, every consistent first order theory has a club determined model.
 Moreover, every club determined uncountable model has an $\LL(\aaq)$-elementary submodel of cardinality $\aleph_1$, while for arbitrary structures this cannot be proved in ZFC.
-It fails if $V=L$ (\cite{MR506381}), but holds if we assume $\PFA^{++}$ (see Theorem~\ref{LST} below).
+It fails if $V=L$ (\cite{MR506381}), but holds if we assume $\PFA^{++}$ (folklore).

 \begin{lemma} If a first order structure $\mm$ is {club determined}, then

 where $\phi(\bx,\bs,\bt)$ is any formula in $\LL(\aaq)$ and $\bt$ is a finite sequence of countable subsets of $M$. \end{lemma}